BlockDevsUnited/l-earn/Lessons/English/L_EARN/Polkadot/Substrate/LPS3:Adding_Pallet_To_Your_Substrate_Runtime.md

 ## Theory

 In the previous lesson [Creating the first substrate blockchain](https://github.com/antron3000/Polkadot-L-EARN/blob/master/Lessons/English/L_EARN/Polkadot/Substrate/LPS2:Create_Your_First_Substrate_Blockchain.md), we learned all about Substrate and how to create a Substrate based blockchain.
-In this tutorial, we will learn about how to add our custom modules to the runtime provided by Substrate.
+In this tutorial, we will learn about how to add a pallet to the runtime provided by Substrate.
-We will add our custom FRAME pallets to the node template, which we have created in our previous lesson.
+We will add a pallet built using FRAME pallets to the node template, which we have created in our previous lesson.

 ## Practice